 When I quit my job as a corporate lawyer in 2008, I thought that I was taking a one year sabbatical to travel around the world.
 I never expected that this blog, something I started to keep my family and friends updated about where I was going, would turn into a bigger project, and eventually a new career.
-I also never thought I would be aggregating law after law case studies, to help people find alternative careers for lawyers.
+I also never thought I would be aggregating a ‘law after law’ case study series, to help people find alternative careers for lawyers.

-As the site grew, I received more and more emails from lawyers and law students confused about what options existed for them with their background.
+But as Legal Nomads grew, I received more and more emails from lawyers and law students confused about what options existed for them with their background.
 Some were miserable, some were bored, others were just curious.
-My own leap into a much less structured career was one that fellow lawyers wanted to emulate or evolve from, and I started to include resources for those who are restless in their fields of law.
+My own leap into a much less structured career was one that fellow lawyers wanted to emulate or evolve from, and I built this resource page to help lawyers look for alternative careers, or reframe their education in untraditional ways.

 But the series wasn’t enough for my resources, because while case studies are helpful most of us need something more constructive.
 Personally, before I quit my job as a lawyer I focused on checklists and preparedness — stuff that helped me feel a bit safer in my decision to turn my back on being an attorney.